 The consolidated financial statements are produced using a dedicated software package.
 This tool is regularly updated to comply with IFRS requirements and the specificities of the various operational and financial activities of Covivio Hotels and its subsidiaries.
 The consolidated entities have a single accounting plan.
-The processed data is uploaded into the programme in data packages.
+The processed data is uploaded into the program in data packages.

-Control of financial and accounting 2.2.3.5 information
+2.2.3.5 Control of financial and accounting information